pts/minilibc686/README.md

     executable segfaults at startup, even when symbol __gcc_personality_v0 is defined.
 Is this bug because of buggy weak symbol handling? minilibc686, uClibc and diet libc don't segfault.
+  * It doesn't support -Wl,-N to merge .text and .data.

 # TODOs